fallenblood7080/Unity-Extension-Method/README.md

 ```

 ## How do I dive in and get started?
-working.... go to wiki section for contribution
+Thank you for your consideration,  here is the contribution guide - [Contribution](https://github.com/fallenblood7080/Unity-Extension-Method/wiki/Contributions)

 ## Where can I turn for help if I'm stuck?
 Feeling a bit stuck and need some friendly advice?
 No worries, we've got your back!
 Just swing by our [Discussion Page on GitHub](https://github.com/fallenblood7080/Unity-Extension-Method/discussions).